 Dr. James “Lynn” Davis is an RTI Fellow in the Engineered Systems group with responsibility to grow RTI’s Lighting Technology Engineering Center in three main areas: 1) developing models and test methods to assess the reliability of energy efficient solid-state lighting (SSL) devices, 2) researching the benefits of color tunable luminaires (using light-emitting diode technology) in educational markets and 3) researching the physiological impacts of lighting on human health and behavior.

-Dr. Davis’s work on solid-state lighting devices has attracted funding from the U.S. Department of Energy.
-He is principal investigator on a project to develop a reliability model and accelerated life test methods for these devices.
-This work has been recognized with several awards, including an R&D Achievement Award from the U.S. Department of Energy, the Innovation Award from the Energy Institute, the Durable Product Award from INDA, and an R&D100 Award.
+Dr. Davis’s work on solid-state lighting devices has attracted funding from multiple sources, including the U.S. Department of Energy.
+He is the principal investigator on a project to develop a reliability model and accelerated life test methods for SSL devices.
+This work has been recognized with several awards, including an R&D Achievement Award from the U.S. Department of Energy, the Innovation Award from the Energy Institute, the Durable Product Award from INDA and an R&D100 Award.

-He is a senior member of the Institute for Electrical and Electronics Engineering (IEEE), has written more than 40 technical articles, and has been granted 46 U.S. patents.
+Dr. Davis has written more than 40 technical articles and has been granted more than 50 U.S. patents.
 Before joining RTI in 2001, Dr. Davis was a manager and research engineer at Motorola for 12 years.